 Thanks to my French husband Tom for recording the audio.
 He says each of the polite French words at normal speed and then more slowly in the audio below.

-Top 5 polite French words to know if you want to fit in:
+Top 5 polite French phrases & words to know if you want to fit in:

 If there is one French word you use, let it be this one.
-I’m putting bonjour first on the list because it’s THAT important.
+I’m putting bonjour first on the list because bonjour in French is THAT important.
 If your lips are not able to utter much French, make sure this is the one word you learn and say often.
 Even too much.
 I wrote an entire post about why bonjour in French is so important.

 Say it in all contexts: when entering a doctor’s waiting room to the other patients waiting, to shopkeepers when you enter a store, to cashiers when it’s your time to pay, to waiters, to people in an elevator, etc. You say bonjour to anyone you’re going to interact with.
 You say it to anyone you’re asking for help BEFORE you ask for help.
 It’s the friendly and polite thing to do and is probably used a little more often than hello in the USA.
 Again, when in France, always try to be on the side of being too polite if there’s any doubt in your mind and the first thing you need to know is how to say bonjour in French.

 Always address people with a monsieur or madame and NOT their first name until you’ve been invited to do so.
 If you do not know the person well or at all (even if you know their first name), default to calling the person monsieur or madame, unless the person is a kid.
 It’s always “hi sir or ma’am” in France.
 You don’t say “hey man” or “what’s up dude” or any type of casual equivalent.